A Wider Perspective during the Knowledge Day of Rotterdamse Dakendagen

 Jeroen de Leeuw is projectleader of 7 Square Endeavour, an international collaboration and sustainability project with a mission to prepare cities for the future.
 On a local scale the project anticipates worldwide urbanisation and the adverse consequences of this such as pollution, heat stress and flooding.
 The rooftops of the Schouwburgplein in Rotterdam act as an experimental area for new innovative technologies, cyclical processes and business models.

 Jan Henk Tigelaar is director of the Amsterdam based Rooftop Revolution, an initiative to bring back nature in cities, and in that way help with climate adaptation.
-They started the European funded RESILIO-project, in which 10.000 m2 of smart blue-green roofs will cover social rental housing in 4 areas in Amsterdam.
+They participate in the European funded RESILIO-project, in which 10.000 m2 of smart blue-green roofs will cover social rental housing in 4 areas in Amsterdam.

 Jan Henk and Jeroen will discuss the successen and the setbacks they encounter in these projects.